ansible/awx/docs/docsite/rst/userguide/projects.rst

 Clicking the **Notifications** tab allows you to review any notification integrations you have setup.

 .. image:: ../common/images/projects-notifications-example-list.png
+   :alt: List of notifications configured for this project.

 Use the toggles to enable or disable the notifications to use with your particular project.
 For more detail, see :ref:`ug_notifications_on_off`.

 If no notifications have been set up, you can configure them from the  **Notifications** link from the left navigation bar to create a new notification.

 .. image:: ../common/images/project-notifications-empty.png
+   :alt: Notifications Templates page with no notification templates found.

 Refer to :ref:`ug_notifications_types` for additional details on configuring various notification types.